TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 new macro press the ADD key else press another character-symbol modifier key or press [NXT] for the next keyboard page.

 Press Pad 2 again to leave the keyboard or press [EXE] to send the macro to the PC and save to the (Source-Destination) or SD Macro Key as indicated by the second number 1 to 24.
 Change the target number by pressing the [Dst] then the [Num] key.
 The macro is saved when the Up-Arrow key is pressed after the [EXE] key.
-Refer to the examples below on how to copy commands between the KeyBrd macros (a01-a99 files), and 3 sets of 24 keys M, S, T files s01-s24, m01-m24, t01-t24.
+Refer to the examples below on how to copy commands between the KeyBrd macros (a01-a99 files), and 3 sets of 24 keys M, S, T files s01-s24, m01-m24, and t01-t24.

 The macros on page 5 are modifiers (simultaneously pressed keys) such as Control + Alt + Delete + GUI (maximum of 6 keys in macro).
 To send this sequence press [CTR][ADD][ALT][ADD][SHF]x3 (3 times for delete)[ADD][EXE].